AlexandreDecan/sismic/README.rst

 The Sismic library for Python >= 3.4 provides a set of tools to define, validate, simulate, execute and debug statecharts.
 More specifically, Sismic provides:

 - An easy way to define and to import statecharts, based on the human-friendly YAML markup language
 - A statechart interpreter offering a discrete, step-by-step, and fully observable simulation engine
 - Synchronous and asynchronous simulation, in real time or simulated time
 - Support for communication between statecharts and co-simulation
-- Built-in support for expressing actions and guards using regular Python code
+- Built-in support for expressing actions and guards using regular Python code, can be easily extended to other programming languages
+- A design-by-contract approach for statecharts: contracts can be specified to express invariants, sequential conditions, pre- and postconditions on states and transitions
-- Design-by-contract and behavior-driven development approaches for statecharts
+- Predefined step definitions and utilities (including test coverage) to support behavior-driven development
 - A unit testing framework for statecharts, including generation of test scenarios